chrokh/toow-old/_sources/chapters/syntax.md

 When we find ourselves looking at a program that "doesn't work", we must ask ourselves whether we mean that the program exhibits syntax errors (also known as syntax errors), semantic errors, or combinations of the two.

 When dealing with compiled languages [{numref}`Chapter %s<compilation>`] syntax errors are brought to our attention, by the compiler, at, what is known as, compile-time.
-When dealing with interpreted languages  [{numref}`Chapter %s<interpretation>`] syntax errors are only brought to our attention, by the interpreter, at, what is known as, runtime.
+When dealing with interpreted languages  [{numref}`Chapter %s<interpretation>`] syntax errors are only brought to our attention, by the interpreter, at, what is known as, run-time.
 This essentially means that in compiled languages we get to know about syntax errors without having to run the program.

 <!--